IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 I found an oscilloscope very helpful for measuring the frequency of the system clock.
 Writing logic level "0" to the CKOUT bit in the low fuse byte directs the clock's square wave onto the CLKO pin, which is pin 14 on the DIP28 package of a '328.
 Restore the CKOUT bit to "1" to regain use of the xx pin for I/O purposes.

-Calibrating the internal oscillator is not demonstrated in the example program because the 32 KHz crystal regulates the time-critical part of it.
+Calibrating the internal oscillator is not demonstrated in the example program because not needed; the 32 KHz crystal regulates the time-critical part of it.

 ### Select the crystal source for Timer 2